-- Multiple Supply Rails A version 2.1 (or higher) model is required if the buffer contains diode effects from parasitic diodes or electrostatic discharge (ESD) diodes which are referenced to a different power rail than the pullup or pulldown transistors, or if the I/O uses more than one supply. - Non-Linear Output Switching Waveform A version 2.1 (or higher) model is required if the I/O buffer's output voltage versus time behavior (its V-T behavior) when switching low-to-high or high-to-low cannot be accurately described using a linear ramp rate value.
+- Multiple Supply Rails A version 2.1 (or higher) model is required if the buffer contains diode effects from parasitic diodes or electrostatic discharge (ESD) diodes - which are referenced to a different power rail than the pullup or pulldown transistors, or if the I/O uses more than one supply. - Non-Linear Output Switching Waveform A version 2.1 (or higher) model is required if the I/O buffer's output voltage versus time behavior (its V-T behavior) when switching low-to-high or high-tolow cannot be accurately described using a linear ramp rate value.
 This is the case for GTL technology, or for any buffer that uses "graduated turn on" type technology. - In addition, a version 2.1 model description is required if the model maker wishes to enable the user to perform ground bounce simulations by connecting several buffers together on a common supply rail.
-See the [Pin Mapping] keyword description below.